 You can eat pizza a portafoglio basically everywhere in Naples.
 It’s impossible to list every place where you could buy one.
 But there are a few pizzerias mostly recognized to have the best pizza a portafoglio in Naples.

-Antica Pizzeria Port’Alba (Via Port’Alba, 18): this pizzeria is considered the oldest in Naples, dating back to 1738.
-In the past was popular among the intellectuals, but also penniless students.
+Antica Pizzeria Port’Alba (Via Port’Alba, 18): this pizzeria is considered the oldest in Naples, dating back to 1738 (although there’s no official record of its date of inception).
+In the past, it was popular among the intellectuals, but also penniless students.
 This has not changed much in the centuries, since the pizzeria is located in the University area of the city.
 It’s just at the beginning of a street which is famous for its bookshops and the second-hand book stands.
 You can satisfy your appetite for culture here, the same way you can do with your hunger, in both cases with only a few euros.
 The pizzeria displays its pizza a portafoglio all day long.

-Pizzeria Di Matteo (Via dei Tribunali, 94): Salvatore Di Matteo’s pizzeria is one of the most famous among the pizzerias located on the street considered the “open-air museum of Neapolitan pizza”.
+Pizzeria Di Matteo (Via dei Tribunali, 94): Salvatore Di Matteo’s pizzeria is one of the most famous among the pizzerias located on the street considered to be the “open-air museum of Neapolitan pizza”.
 There’s always a big crowd outside.
-Some of them are waiting to sit inside, some for their pizza to take away.
+Some are waiting to sit inside, others for their pizza to go.
 But some other people are in line to buy one of the street food specialties on display.
 The pizza a portafoglio is of course one of those.
-It became particularly famous here thanks to a special visit: US president Bill Clinton, who, in 1994, was in Naples for the G7.
-The picture where he enthusiastically devours the pizza a portafoglio is now history.
+It became particularly famous here thanks to a special visit: former US President Bill Clinton, who, in 1994, was in Naples for the G7.
+The picture where he enthusiastically devours a pizza a portafoglio is now history.

 Pizzeria Tutino dal 1935 (Via Cesare Carmignano, 79): it is generally considered the place to go when you arrive in Naples through the Circumvesuviana train at Porta Nolana station.
-The area around is pretty poor, and it really represents the old, authentic side face of the city.
-The same thing can be told for this pizza a portafoglio: simple, cheap and “verace”.
+The area around is pretty poor, and it really represents the old, authentic side of the city.
+The same thing can be said for this pizza a portafoglio: simple, cheap and authentically Neapolitan (verace).

 Pizzeria Errico Porzio (Via Alessandro Scarlatti, 84): the Vomero neighborhood is located on the hills of Naples, and it is very different from the old town.
 It’s uptown, so it is less common to find that kind of food that represents the poor traditions of the street people.
 That’s why Errico Porzio had a good intuition: opening one of his pizzerias here and selling his pizza a portafoglio.
 Considering this is in an upscale area, though, the price is above the average.